ViJo0803/Wallet/README.md

     + PostgreQL
     + Sequelize

-# How to start the project:
+# How to start the project: :rocket:

 To run this project locally follow the next steps: